Asymmetry Analysis of Bilateral Shapes: Analyses of the Cleft Lip Smile Data

-We end this section by summarizing the main conclusions for this smile data: \begin{itemize} \item There are statistically significant differences between the two groups at all frames.
-So overall, control subjects are less asymmetric than the cleft lip subjects. \item Substantial overlaps can be found on dot plots in Figure \ref{asydot}, \ref{L1dotplot} and \ref{L2dotplot}.
-This matches the expert's expectation that some cleft lip subjects should be fairly close to normal subjects after surgeries. \item The landmarks 6, 7, 8 and 19 (the `Y'-shape) are the most important in assessing asymmetries. \end{itemize}
+We end this section by summarizing the main conclusions for these cleft lip data: \begin{itemize} \item[(a)] There are statistically significant differences between the two groups at all frames.
+The control subjects are overall more symmetric than the cleft lip subjects. \item[(b)] Substantial overlaps can be found on dot plots in Figure \ref{AS1L2L2dot}.
+This matches the expert's expectation that some cleft lip subjects should be fairly close to normal subjects after surgeries. \item[(c)] The landmarks 6, 7, 8 and 19 (the `Y'-shape) are the most important in assessing asymmetries. \end{itemize}